I skipped my dog’s grooming appointment for three months. Here’s what happened.

 - Doodle/poodle crosses (cockapoo, labradoodle): £50-£75 per session

-- London prices: add roughly 20-30% to all of the above
+- London prices: Add roughly 20-30% to the above prices.

 What untreated grooming problems cost at the vet